dirigiblelabs/curriculum-2017/KameliaIvanova/URLEncodeDecode.md

 **escape(input)** - Escape an input string to comply to URI RFC 3986.

 -----------------------------------------------------------------------------------------
-All of the above functions returns string type.
+All of the above functions return string types.

 ### **Previous**
 [Dirigible](Dirigible.md)